Latifa-Ahmed111/Doctor-diagnosed/README.md

-# Doctor-diagnosed
+# self-diagnosed
-it is a c++  project used in it structure programming which it can diagnosed  patient by passing a symptoms and can diagnosed by certain disease
+ system which it can diagnose  patient by passing a symptoms and can he be  diagnosed by certain disease